-Which PPC platform contractors decide to use will depend on the circumstances of their business.
+Which PPC platform contractors decide to use will depend on their business circumstances.
 How is your company currently performing?
 What scope of audience do you hope to reach with your paid search campaign?
 These questions are only scratching the surface.